canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 Use of open source software introduces a different model based on support services rather than obtaining software licences.

-The two major support models for open source software are self support, where the department or agency's internal IT team is responsible for maintenance and interacting with the community, or professional support.
+The two major support models for open source software are self-support, where the department or agency's internal IT team is responsible for maintenance and interacting with the community, or professional support.

 ### Internal

 Using a self-support model requires that the responsible teams:

 * Have a proper process in place to manage the evaluation and the introduction of open source software in the organization.
-* Maintain and track thorough lists of open source software used how and by whom.
+* Maintain and track thorough lists of all software used how and by whom (open source and proprietary).
-* Ensure updates are applied in a timely fashion.
+* Ensure updates are applied in a timely fashion for all software (open source and proprietary).

 User and developer community should be leveraged for general support questions as well as reporting bugs, creating feature requests and code contributions.